LX-ComfyUI/VisualBrowserNodes-by-LX/README.md

 Right-click on the ComfyUI canvas (or double-click to search).

-Go to the Smart Nodes category.

-Select any of the loaders:
+Search for any of the loaders:

 🌐 Civitai Visual LoRA Loader by LX